- Choose Atlas

 Students wishing to attend Summit Atlas, Summit Olympus, and Summit Sierra must follow admission procedures with respect to completing applications, and enrollment forms and documents by the announced deadlines.
 Summit will not require admissions testing or other evaluations of any applicant.
 Summit will not charge tuition.

 Following the open enrollment period each year, applications will be counted to determine whether any grade level has received more applications than capacity.
-If the number of students who wish to attend a Summit Washington school exceeds the school’s capacity, enrollment, except for existing students, will be determined by a lottery for each grade level conducted in advance of each academic semester.
+If the number of students who wish to attend a Summit Washington school exceeds the school’s capacity, enrollment, except for existing students, will be determined by a lottery for each grade level.
 Preference in the lottery will be provided only to siblings of currently enrolled students or graduates of the school.

 At the conclusion of the lottery, all students who were not granted admission due to capacity will be given the option to put their name on a wait list according to their draw in the lottery.